-Some of the safety requirements while doing these experiments are enlisted but not limited to the following:
+Some of the safety requirements while doing these experiments are enlisted but not limited to the followings:

-- 1. Always wear shoes before entering the lab. - 2.
-Do not touch anything without the permission of the instructor/lab assistant. - 3.
-Read carefully the lab manual before joining classes. - 4.
-Familiarize yourself with emergency shut-off procedures for main electric switches in case of accidents. - 5.
-Have a first aid kit readily available and ensure personnel are trained in basic first aid. - 6.
-Ensure all personnel are aware of fire exit routes and procedures in case of an emergency. - 7.
-Keep fire extinguishers readily accessible and ensure personnel are trained in their use.
+- 1. Always wear shoes and apron before entering lab. - 2.
+Do not touch anything without the permission of instructor/lab assistant.

+- 3. Read carefully the lab manual before performing experiments. - 4.
+Check electrical connections before starting the equipment. - 5.
+Do not put your hands while the machine is in operation. - 6.
+Do not tamper measuring instruments. - 7.
+Do not open the casing of the equipment. - 8.
+Do not unplug any electrical connection. - 9.
+Use safety goggles wherever necessary. - 10.
+Familiarize yourself with emergency shut-off procedures for main electric switches in case of accidents. - 11.
+Have a first aid kit readily available and ensure personnel are trained in basic first aid. - 12.
+Ensure all personnel are aware of fire exit routes and procedures in case of an emergency. - 13.
+Keep fire extinguishers readily accessible and ensure personnel are trained.